For a successful holiday, here is your checklist to check before you hit the road:

 We also offer family activities open to all every week, such as giant wooden games for example!

 The swimming pool consists of a 50m² paddling pool, a progressive pool 15 metres long by 10 metres wide.
-The pool water is heated.
+The water in the large pool and jacuzzi is heated.

 There is also a balneotherapy area, alcoves with jets, small waterfalls, a large slide and water games for children.